anebz/cloud/Accreditations/aws_developer_associate.md

 LSIs and GSIs can coexist.
 LSIs use the RCU and WCU of the main table, which can't be changed.
 GSIs are stored in their own partition space away from the base table, and scale separately from the base table.

+> Queries

 Query results are more efficient than a scan, and they're always sorted in ascending order by the sort key if there is one.
 If querying in an attribute *not* part of partition/sort key, querying that is the same as scanning.
 Parallel scans while limiting the rate minimize the execution time of a table lookup.

 The number of tables per account and number of provisioned throughput units per account can be changed by raising a request.
+Use global tables if the app is accessed by globally distributed users.

 A conditional action is an action only to be taken if certain attributes of the item still have the values you expect.
+If requests are being throttled because of exceeded throughput, use exponential backoff in the requests.

 When read and write are distributed unevenly, a "hot" partition can receive a higher volume of read and write traffic compared to other partitions.
 DynamoDB adaptive capacity enables the app to continue reading/writing to hot partitions without being throttled, provided that traffic doesn't exceed the table's or partition's max capacity.

-* **DynamoDB TTL** is a time to leave attribute to *remove* irrelevant or old data which sets the time in Unix/Posix epoch times, the \#seconds since 1970/1/1.
+* **DynamoDB TTL** is a time to leave attribute to *remove* data after certain time
 * **DynamoDB streams** is a time-ordered sequence of item level modifications in the DynamoDB tables, can be used as an event source for Lambda to take action based on events in the table.
 You can use it when a record is inserted to table2 whenever items are updated in table1
 * **DynamoDB transactions**: to do coordinated, all-or-nothing changes to multiple items within and across tables.

 > Caching

 DynamoDB accelerator (DAX) is a fully managed, clustered in-memory cache for DynamoDB.
-It improves response times for eventually consistent reads only.
-You point the API calls to the DAX cluster instead of your table.
-DAX cluster passes all requests to DynamoDB and doesn't cache for these requests.
-It's not suitable for apps requiring strongly consistent reads, or write intensive apps.
+Only use it for eventually consistent reads.
+API calls are pointed to the DAX cluster instead of to the table, and it passes all requests to DynamoDB and doesn't cache for these requests.

+> Backup

-For backup, DynamoDB has 2 built-in backup methods: on-demand and point-in-time recovery, which provides continuous backups of the table data.
+On-demand and point-in-time recovery, which provides continuous backups of the table data.
 When enabled, DynamoDB maintains incremental backups of your table for the last 35 days until you explicitly turn it off.

 ### Elasticache

-Web service that makes it easy to deploy, operate and scale an in-memory cache in the cloud.
-It can be used to improve latency and throughput for many read-heavy apps or *compute-intensive* workloads.
+In-memory cache in the cloud, used to improve latency and throughput for many read-heavy or *compute-intensive* workloads, or to store session states.
 If the db is running many OLAP transactions, use Redshift.
 Redshift is not suitable for workloads that need to capture data, but it supports join operations.
-Elasticache can also be used to store session states.

-Types of Elasticache:
+> Types of Elasticache

-* Memcached: *simple* object caching system to offload a db, supports multithreaded performance using multiple cores.
+* *Memcached*: *simple* object caching system to offload a db, supports multithreaded performance using multiple cores.
 No multi-AZ capability, could have downtime
-* Redis: in-memory key-value store that supports sorted sets, lists, backup and restore.
-Use this if you want high availability, multi-AZ redundancy.
+* *Redis*: more complete, in-memory key-value store used for high availability, multi-AZ redundancy, but it's not highly durable.
 AWS treats this more like a RDS, with sorting and ranking datasets in memory.
-Not highly durable
-* Redis cluster provide high availability and durability
+Redis cluster provide high availability and durability

-Strategies for caching:
+> Strategies for caching

 * **Lazy loading**: loads data into the cache only when data is requested.
 Good option when there's not much space.
 It can have cache miss penalty, and the data can get stale.
 If the data in the db changes, the cache doesn't automatically get updated
 * **Write through**: adds/updates data to the cache whenever data is written to the db.
 Data in the cache is never stale, but write penalty: every write involves a write to the cache and resources are wasted if the data is never read.
 Elasticache node failure means that data is missing until added or updated in the database